-Mosaic projects in schools and public spaces produce effective, long lasting and hard wearing installations.
+Mosaic and mural projects in schools and public spaces produce effective, long lasting and hard wearing installations.
 Designs are highly creative, and constructing them together with the children gives them a sense of pride and achievement in their works of art.

 Projects have included welcome signs, school plaques, a tree of life, ground mosaics and the construction of 12 pairs of giant mosaic concrete stepping stone feet.

 Charlotte has been working with Year 6 Primary school leavers for 14 years.
 For the children to leave behind a legacy for those after them to enjoy not only gives them a sense of pride and purpose but is also a way to reward the children with an exciting project after completing their SATS.